Lucky Luciano: Reorganizing Cosa Nostra and the Commission

 Luciano elevated his most trusted Italian associates to high-level positions in what was now the Luciano crime family.
 Genovese became underboss and Costello consigliere.
 Adonis, Michael "Trigger Mike" Coppola, Anthony Strollo, Willie Moretti and Anthony Carfano all served as caporegimes.
-Because Lansky and Siegel were non-Italians, neither man could hold official positions within any Mafia family.
-However, Lansky was a top advisor to Luciano and Siegel a trusted associate.
+Because Lansky and Siegel were non-Italians, neither man could hold official positions within any Mafia family; however, Lansky was a top advisor to Luciano and Siegel a trusted associate.
 Later in 1931, Luciano called a meeting in Chicago with various bosses, where he proposed a Commission to serve as the governing body for organized crime.
 Designed to settle all disputes and decide which families controlled which territories, the Commission has been called Luciano's greatest innovation.
-Luciano's goals with the Commission were to quietly maintain his own power over all the families, and to prevent future gang wars; the bosses approved the idea of the Commission.
+His goals with the Commission were to quietly maintain his own power over all the families, and to prevent future gang wars; the bosses approved the idea of the Commission.

-The Commission was originally composed of representatives of the Five Families of New York City, the Buffalo crime family, and the Chicago Outfit; later, the crime families of Philadelphia and Detroit were added, with smaller families being formally represented by a Commission family.
+The Commission was originally composed of representatives of the five families of New York, the Buffalo crime family and the Chicago Outfit; later, the crime families of Philadelphia and Detroit were added, with smaller families being formally represented by a Commission family.
 The Commission also provided representation for Jewish criminal organizations in New York.
 The group's first test came in 1935, when it ordered Dutch Schultz to drop his plans to murder Special Prosecutor Thomas E. Dewey.
-Luciano argued that a Dewey assassination would precipitate a massive law enforcement crackdown; the national crime syndicate had enacted a hard and fast rule stating that law enforcement and prosecutors were not to be harmed.
+Luciano argued that such an assassination would precipitate a massive law enforcement crackdown; the national crime syndicate had enacted a hard and fast rule stating that law enforcement and prosecutors were not to be harmed.
 An enraged Schultz said he would kill Dewey anyway and walked out of the meeting.
-Murder, Inc leader Albert Anastasia approached Luciano with information that Schultz had asked him to stake out Dewey's apartment building on Fifth Avenue.
+Later, Anastasia approached Luciano with information that Schultz had asked him to stake out Dewey's apartment building on Fifth Avenue.
 Upon hearing the news, the Commission held a discreet meeting to discuss the matter.
-After six hours of deliberations the Commission ordered Lepke Buchalter to eliminate Schultz.
+After six hours of deliberations, the Commission ordered Lepke Buchalter to eliminate Schultz.
 On October 23, 1935, before he could kill Dewey, Schultz was shot in a tavern in Newark, New Jersey, and succumbed to his injuries the following day.